Instant Pot Mongolian Chicken [VIDEO]

 - 2 tablespoons herbed or unsalted butter

 Follow me on InstagramFollow

 - Heat up your pressure cooker: press Sauté -> click on the Adjust button -> select More to get the Sauté More function, which means that the food will be sautéed over medium-high heat.
 Wait for the Instant Pot indicator to read HOT.

-Add the oil to the hot Instant Pot, add the chicken and sauté for 2-3 minutes, stirring a few times.
+- Add the oil to the hot Instant Pot, add the chicken and sauté for 2-3 minutes, stirring a few times.
 Cook until it just starts to get golden.
-When sautéing it, stir constantly so it doesn't stick to the bottom of the pan.
+When sautéing it, stir constantly so it doesn't stick to the bottom of the pot.

-Also, after you sauté the chicken, check if bits stuck to the bottom, in that case, deglaze the pot with 1/4 cup water and scrape them with a wooden spoon.
-If you leave the bits stuck to the bottom, they may burn or cause the pot not to come to pressure.
+- Also, after you sauté it, check if bits stuck to the bottom, in that case, deglaze the pot with 1/4 cup water and scrape them with a wooden spoon.

-- Add the rest of the ingredients to the pot: minced garlic, minced ginger, lite soy sauce, brown sugar, water, carrots, garlic powder and red pepper flakes.
+- Add the rest of the ingredients to the pot: minced garlic, minced ginger, lite soy sauce, rice vinegar, brown sugar, water, carrots, garlic powder and red pepper flakes.

 - Stir well until all the ingredients are combined and coated in sauce.

-Add the rice, salt and the two cups of water to an Instant Pot safe dish/pot.
+- Add the rice, salt, and two cups of water to an Instant Pot safe dish/pot.
 Stir to combine.

 - Serve over rice and garnish with fresh chopped green onions and sesame seeds.